thaibm/2.6-hog-guide/index.md

 # 2.6 Guide

 ---
 description: This is about a certain deck in the mobile game Clash Royale
 ---

 There are two links here.&#x20;

 The first is a general guide.
+[2.6 Hog Guide](/hog-2.6-guide.md)

 The second is about playing this deck against specific decks.
+[2.6 Hog Matchups](/hog-2.6-matchups.md)